 Analyzing Churchill Cap Corp's Unusual Options Activity

-Churchill Cap Corp (NYSE:CCIV) shares experienced unusual options activity on Friday.
-The stock price moved down to $22.71 following the option alert.
+Shares of Churchill Cap Corp (NYSE:CCIV) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $23.54.

 - Option Type: SWEEP